Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 2. Lower the Entry Level Price Point for a Product Line

-If you feel like price is a barrier to cultivating brand loyalty and getting new customers to try your products, consider introducing a product with a lower price point to make the entry level more accessible.
+If you feel like price is a barrier to cultivating brand loyalty and getting new customers to try your products, consider introducing a product with a lower price point to make the entry level more accessible, and providing a breadth of offerings that align with "Good, Better, Best".

-This way you can avoid taking the discount shortcut, that so often leads to tarnished brands, but give more price sensitive shoppers a chance to sample your product line at a more affordable level.
+This way you can avoid taking the discount shortcut, which so often leads to tarnished brands, but give more price-sensitive shoppers a chance to sample your product line at an affordable level.

 Reintroducing products at entry level price points will advance market penetration efforts during economically tighter times.
-Especially as homeowner desire and intent to remodel remains high, but budgets are constricted, your brand can keep unit sales up among DIYers and local contractors, while simultaneously earning favor during PLRs with top retailers.
+As the desire and intent among homeowners to remodel remains high but budgets are constricted, your brand can keep unit sales up among DIYers and contractors, while simultaneously earning favor during PLRs with top retailers.

+In light of these trends, one strategy for boosting retail sales is to create digital collateral that is both complimentary and complementary to your retail efforts.
 Feature your materials and products in how-to videos and project idea videos that you and your channel partners can share on your YouTube channels, social media, and your websites.
-While videos are optimal, blog posts and infographics also may be valuable.
+While videos are optimal, blog posts and infographics are also valuable.

 This strategy is beneficial because it increases awareness of your brand, exemplifies how customers can use your product, and adds value during the consideration phase of their buyer’s journey.